facelessuser/ColorHelper/docs/src/markdown/usage.md

     see the [`use_os_color_picker`](settings/color_picker.md#use_os_color_picker) option.

 The internal color picker can be launched from the view's context menu, the command palette, or from the [Color Info Panel](#color_info).
-When launched, it will use the current selected color.
+By default, when launched, it will use the current selected color.
 The internal color picker is contained inside a popup.
 It has a color map box at the top where different colors can be selected.
 You can toggle between altering the color in the sRGB, HSL, or HWB color space.
 You can also switch between the color map box and sliders.